 OUTRAGEOUS IMPRISONMENT: Two Britons — Simon Sheppard, a writer and behavioral scientist, and Stephen Whittle, a freelance writer and satirist — languished a year in American jails though they committed no crimes whatever under American law.
 They fled to the U.S. seeking asylum because they fell afoul of tyrannical anti-free-speech laws in Britain and faced imprisonment merely for expressing their ideas and publishing the ideas of others — such as Robert Crumb cartoons! — on a Web page.
-If anyone deserves asylum here, they do.
-The pair, dubbed the Heretical Two, are prime examples of our abandonment of our once-proud tradition of freedom of expression.
-They’ve now been forcibly returned to Britain, where they face sentencing for their “crimes” on July 10.
-Before we cast stones at Iran, we need to examine our own societies.
+If … Read the rest of this article

 by Kevin Alfred Strom